yy33li/Molecular_Docking/README.md

-# Molecular Docking on Compute Canada
+# Blind Docking on Compute Canada
-## The scripts are designed to perform docking analysis using modules available on Compute Canada and simplier commands.
+## The scripts are designed to perform blind docking analysis using modules available on Compute Canada and simplier commands.
 ## Environment:
 * Python package in used: Pandas (Please ensure it is installed in your python environment)
 * Autodock Vina